illuhad/teralens/README.md

 * You do _not_ need hardware from one specific vendor.
 Teralens should work with any GPU vendor (NVIDIA, AMD, in principle even Intel integrated GPUs).
 Unfortunately, at the moment I only have NVIDIA GPUs available for testing, but I strive for wide compatibility.
 If you have a GPU from a different vendor and encounter problems, it is considered a bug and I will do my best to fix it.
 * You do _not_ need expensive data-center hardware (e.g. NVIDIA Tesla cards).
 Any off-the-shelf consumer grade GPU is fine.
 In fact, a Tesla card will give you no benefits compared to a consumer GPU that is from the same generation and has comparable clock speed, core count and memory bandwidth.
 * Your GPU does _not_ need to have vast amounts of memory.
 Unless you want to create massive magnification patterns with more than 10 million stars, even 2GB should suffice.
 * Teralens also runs decently on CPUs, if you do not have a GPU available at all.
 However, you will still need an OpenCL implementation from your CPU vendor (e.g. Intel).
 Additionally, most of my optimization efforts target GPUs.
-Within the same power envolope, Teralens will run significantly faster on a GPU.
+Within the same power envelope, Teralens will run significantly faster on a GPU.

 ## Software dependencies
 For a successful compilation of Teralens, you need the following software: